The Cultural Significance of Hand Block printing in Different Regions of the World

 Hand Block Printing in India

-Color vibrancy and availability of a vast range of designs signifying various cultures are the highlights of Indian hand-block printing.
+Color vibrancy and availability of a vast range of designs signifying various cultures are the highlights of Indian block printing.
 Paisleys, birds, flowers and geometrical shapes are all part of the traditional motifs.
 Each design can reflect a whole lot of culture and traditions originating in different parts of the country.

 Hand Block Printing in East Asia

 Hand block printing has a long history that dates back to ancient China in the East Asian continent.
-These techniques are believed to have been passed to other countries as well such as Japan and Korea.
+These fabric printing techniques are believed to have been passed to other countries as well such as Japan and Korea.
 Hand block printing in East Asia was used to make textile pieces for daily use including bedding, clothing, etc.

 The hand block printing styles of this region feature simplicity and elegance.
 Motifs often symbolize natural elements like birds, landscapes and flowers.
 In Japan, a method known as ‘katazome’ is used to create patterns with sharp details using stencils on fabrics and resist dying.